MR-Gullo/latex-beamer/src/cs12/slides/00prompt-latex-beamer-v6.md

 Before generating the final output, wrap your planning process in <presentation_outline> tags:

 1. Extract and list key concepts and definitions from each specified section, organizing them logically for presentation flow.
-2. Identify and plan specific concept visualization opportunities for each section, determining which abstract physics concepts would benefit most from tikz/pgfplots illustrations.
+2. Identify and plan specific concept visualization opportunities for each section, determining which abstract computer science concepts would benefit most from tikz/pgfplots illustrations.
 Avoid using complex tikz constructions; focus on clear, simple diagrams.
 3. Carefully select and outline the "I do, We do, You do" examples from the provided PDF content, ensuring they cover different aspects of the content and demonstrate increasing complexity.
 Plan how each will use the GUESS method structure.
 4. Plan your complete presentation structure, including the order of slides and specific content for each frame.
 Consider the logical flow from learning objectives through concept introduction, visualization, practice, and summary.
 5. Include \section{[Content to include in outline]} markers to ensure that the presentation outline has the correct topics and sections properly organized and populated.